3CORESec/SIEGMA/README.md

 Activate the virtual environment:

-`pipenv shell`
+`poetry shell`

-It is recommended to consult the `siegma.py` help, especially for advanced usage instructions:
+It is recommended to consult the [docs](docs/) folder to help, especially for advanced usage instructions.

-`python siegma.py -h`

 In order to provide examples for each specific platform, we have moved the examples section to their own README section inside of the [config folder](./config) of the SIEM in question.